martinboller/gse/README.md

 #### 2021-09-24 - August Greenbone releases
   - Modified to work with the latest releases from Greenbone: https://community.greenbone.net/t/new-releases-for-gvm-20-08-and-gvm-21-04/10385.

+---

 ## Production Installation
 ### 1. Install a basic (net-install) Debian 11 (Bullseye) or 10 (Buster) server for the primary

 Run <i>install-GSE-2021.sh</i> and wait for a (long) while.
 - The primary needs at least 4Gb of RAM, preferably more.
+- A primary can run on a RPi 4 with 8GB RAM, but go for something with a little more oomph.
+- The latest RaspiOS is based on Bullseye, use the *Raspberry Pi OS Lite* version (it is supposed to run as a server after all, you don't want a Desktop Environment on that.

-<b>Note:</b> I've had so many issues with TEX, which currently is resolved by installing texlive-full, which takes forever.
-Debian has a quirk here that breaks apt when not installing texlive-full.
+<b>Note:</b> Several issues with TEX, currently resolved by installing texlive-full.
+Installing texlive-full takes time, but Debian has a quirk here that sometimes breaks apt when not installing texlive-full.

 ### 2. Install as many basic (net-install) Debian 11 (Bullseye) or 10 (Buster) servers needed for secondaries
 Run <i>install-GSE-2021-secondary.sh</i> and wait for installation to finish.
-- This works in 1Gb of RAM, but more is recommended
+- This works in 1Gb of RAM, but more is recommended.
-- Raspberry Pi's work well, however has only been tested on RPi 4's with 2Gb and more
+- Raspberry Pi's work well, however has only been tested on RPi 4's with 2Gb and more.
-- The latest RaspiOS is based on Bullseye, use the Raspberry Pi OS Lite (it is supposed to run as a server after all)
+- The latest RaspiOS is based on Bullseye, use the *Raspberry Pi OS Lite* version (it is supposed to run as a server after all, you don't want a Desktop Environment on that.

 ### 3. Add secondaries
 Run <i>add-secondary-2-primary.sh</i> on the primary.
 - You need to provide the folowing to the script (both will be provided when the installation of the secondary finishes).
     - hostname or IP address of the secondary.
     - Pasword of the user Greenbone on the secondary.
+This is shown in the terminal when the script *install-GSE-2021-secondary.sh' finishes.
 - This will add the new secondary to GVMD.
-- Provided the primary can connect to the secondary over ssh the certs and key needed will be copied to the secondary and ospd-openvas restarted.
+- Provided the primary can connect to the secondary over ssh (22/TCP) the certs and key needed will be copied to the secondary and ospd-openvas restarted.

 The <i>add-secondary-2-primary.sh</i> does the following.
     a) Copies required certificates to the secondary.